emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  May 29th, 2019 Meetup
+#  June 26th, 2019 Meetup

-The next meetup is on Wednesday, May 29th 2019 (right before the public holiday Maria Himmelfahrt on Thursday).
+The next meetup is on Wednesday, June 26th 2019.

-The preliminary plan is to center the meetup around orgmode, and how people organize their lives with it.
-Let us know if you have something you want to talk about.
+This meetup will be centered around orgmode, and how people organize their lives with it.
+Clocking, deadlines, todos etc. Still looking for talks, let us know if you want to contribute.
 Anything more or less Emacs related is welcome!
-Bring your laptop for spontaneous show-and-tell.
+As always, bring your laptop for spontaneous show-and-tell.

 ### Location